Current Requirements for the Doctor of Physical Therapy (DPT) Program

 Physical Therapy Academic Policies and Procedures

 A student accepted into the Physical Therapy program is expected to abide by the regulations set forth by Arcadia University and the written policies of the Physical Therapy program.
-For a discussion of the general academic policies and procedures for graduate students, see the Academic Policies section in this catalog and the Student Handbook.
-The policies of the Physical Therapy program are published in the DPT Student Handbook, revised annually, and address specifics regarding performance benchmarks that must be met in order to progress through the program.
+For a discussion of the general academic policies and procedures for graduate students, see Graduate Academic Policies and the Arcadia University Student Handbook.
+The policies of the Physical Therapy program are published in the DPT Student Handbook and Clinical Education Manual, revised annually, and address specifics regarding performance benchmarks that must be met in order to progress through the program.

 Arcadia University DPT Program Essential Functions